Optimizing LLM Inference: Fluid-Guided Online Scheduling with Memory Constraints: Proof of Theorem

 \section{Proof of Theorem~\ref{thm:wait_heavy_traffic}}

-\paragraph{Proof Outline.} This proof establishes asymptotic optimality of the WAIT algorithm when output lengths are known.
-The structure proceeds in two parts: \begin{enumerate} \item \textbf{Single-type case}: We construct a coupled dominating process using the Lindley recursion and apply Kingman's bound for queue length expectations. \item \textbf{Multiple-type case}: We extend to $m$ types by applying the coupling construction type-by-type, leveraging that the fixed threshold $n_j$ decouples inter-type dynamics. \end{enumerate} Key techniques include: Lindley recursion for queue length bounds \citep[Proposition 6.3]{asmussen2003applied}, coupling construction to dominate the original process, Kingman's bound for negative drift processes \citep{kingman1962queues}, and standard random walk results \citep{strait1974maximum}.
+This proof establishes the WAIT performance bounds when output lengths are known.
+The argument proceeds in two parts: \begin{enumerate} \item \textbf{Single-type case}: We construct a coupled dominating process using the Lindley recursion and apply Kingman's bound for queue length expectations. \item \textbf{Multiple-type case}: We construct an auxiliary embedded full-threshold process and couple it to event-driven WAIT type by type.
+This embedded process separates stochastic entry accumulation from the event-driven batch composition while preserving the service opportunities created by the WAIT thresholds. \end{enumerate} Key techniques include: Lindley recursion for queue length bounds \citep[Proposition 6.3]{asmussen2003applied}, coupling construction to dominate the original process, Kingman's bound for negative drift processes \citep{kingman1962queues}, and standard random walk results \citep{strait1974maximum}.

-Throughout this appendix, we use $b$ to denote the \emph{batch index} (the count of completed batch iterations), which is distinct from the stage index $s \in \{0, 1, \ldots, l_j'\}$ used in the main text for decode stages.
-We use $t$ for continuous time and $T$ (or $B$) for the total number of batches over the time horizon.
+Throughout this appendix, we use \(b\) to denote the index of the embedded full-threshold review epochs, which is distinct from the stage index \(s \in \{0,1,\ldots,l_j'\}\) used in the main text for decode stages.
+We use \(t\) for continuous time and \(B\) for the number of embedded review intervals.

 We first consider the single-type case, then extend to multiple types.